-National Let's Laugh Day - History
+National Let's Laugh Day timeline

-Standup became a regular form of entertainment in the “Borscht Belt”: a chain of summer resort towns in the Catskill Mountains of the Hudson valley in New York.
-This gave Henny Youngman an opportunity to say, “Take my wife… PLEASE!”
+Standup becomes a regular form of entertainment in the Borscht Belt: a chain of summer resort towns in the Catskill Mountains of the Hudson Valley in New York.

 National Let's Laugh Day Activities

 With a joke on every wrapper, Laffy Taffy has more jokes than a comedy show.
 Pick up a bag and keep your family (and yourself) in stitches for hours.